JoshKarpel/simulacra/docs/source/api.rst

 The core of the Simulacra framework are the :class:`Specification` and :class:`Simulation` classes.
 A :class:`Specification` collects the data required to run a simulation, but doesn't do any actual computation.
-The specification can then be used to to generate a :class:`Simulation` via :func:`Specification.to_sim`, which will perform actual computations via the hook method :func:`Simulation.run_simulation`.
+The specification can then be used to to generate a :class:`Simulation` via :func:`Specification.to_sim`, which will perform actual computations via the hook method :func:`Simulation.run`.

 The :class:`Beet` is the superclass of both :class:`Specification` and :class:`Simulation`.
 It provides a common interface for saving, loading, and cloning operations, as well as storing a unique identifier.

+.. currentmodule:: simulacra.sims

-.. autoclass:: Beet
+.. autoclass:: simulacra.Beet

+    .. automethod:: clone

-.. autoclass:: Specification
+.. autoclass:: simulacra.Specification

     .. automethod:: to_sim

-   .. automethod:: clone

     .. automethod:: save

     .. automethod:: load

     .. automethod:: info

-.. autoclass:: Simulation
+.. autoclass:: simulacra.Simulation

-   .. automethod:: run_simulation
+    .. automethod:: run

     .. automethod:: save

     .. automethod:: load

-   .. automethod:: info
+.. autoclass:: Status

 Info
 ----